val-h/mercator/README.md

 appropriately to serve static amd media(with *Cloudinary*) files, working with postgres, security and also experimenting with scalability(most likely not needed).~~

 Just made a connection from GitHub to Heroku for CD(and proud about it).
-The docker container is running and you can browse the website but sadly the db is not configured properly yet, a task for my next update.
+The docker container is running and you can browse the website ~~but sadly the db is not configured properly yet, a task for my next update~~.

+CI/CD configured, SSL Certificate
 The link is available here ***[mercator](http://mercator-val.herokuapp.com/)***

 ## Disclamer